BSViT: A Burst Spiking Vision Transformer for Expressive and Efficient Visual Representation Learning: Methodology

 Burst spiking is a biologically inspired coding strategy, rooted in the enhanced information transmission observed in mammalian cortical neurons responding to external stimuli~\cite{connorsIntrinsicFiringPatterns1990,izhikevichBurstsUnitNeural2003}.
 While the Multi-Level Firing (MLF) method~\cite{feng2022multi} simulates bursting by combining multiple LIF neurons with distinct thresholds within a single computational unit, we instead consolidate burst spiking functionality into a single LIF neuron with multiple thresholds, allowing the membrane potential to accumulate within one unit for more efficient burst firing.

 In our approach, the burst level at timestep $t$ is determined by quantizing the membrane potential relative to a fixed threshold interval, as follows:

 where $V_{\theta}$ denotes the interval between consecutive membrane potential thresholds, and $n$ is the maximum allowed burst level. $S_{\text{burst}}[t] \in {0,1,\dots,n}$ thus encodes the number of spikes emitted at timestep $t$.
-Conceptually related to the integer spike formulation in I-LIF~\cite{luo2024integer}, we convert integer values to binary values addition at inference in Eq.~\ref{eq:convert}.
+Conceptually related to the integer spike formulation in I-LIF~\cite{luo2024integer}, we convert integer-valued burst outputs into repeated binary additions at inference, as shown in Eq.~\ref{eq:convert}.

 This floor-based quantization mechanism offers a compact and hardware-friendly approach for implementing burst firing in spiking neurons.
 Moreover, inspired by~\cite{fang2021incorporating}, we make the decay rate $\beta$ and the soft reset factor $\alpha$ learnable, allowing both the membrane potential dynamics and spike emission patterns to be adaptively tuned for different tasks.